Changissnz/nu_merchant_principal/README.md

 these arguments' selves.
-Due to the elevation of doubt as an effect, at least in the cognitive sense, of retractions and reversals, these two techniques are seldom used in continuous arguments of a straightforward force in its style of expression, with aims to provide more direct interpretation for a wanted reaction of an arbitrary will.
+Due to the elevation of doubt as an effect, at least in the cognitive sense, of retractions and reversals, these two techniques are seldom used in continuous arguments of a straightforward force, in its style of expression, with aims to provide more direct interpretation for a wanted reaction of an arbitrary will.
 Overall,discontinuous arguments are more extensive in generalization because their constituents do not